Skip to content

 • Business size classification

-• Alignment with specific program objectives (e.g., innovation, expansion)
+• Alignment with program objectives (innovation, expansion, underserved community impact)

 Navigating the Application Process

-The application process for these funding options can typically be undertaken online through the respective program’s portal.
-For instance, the Grants and Loans - Washington State Department of Commerce provides access to different funding streams with timelines and application forms.
+Applications are typically submitted online through each program's portal.
+The Grants and Loans portal at the Washington State Department of Commerce provides access to multiple funding streams with timelines and application forms.

-4. Follow-up: Possibly providing additional information or attending interviews.
+4. Follow-up: Provide additional information or attend interviews if requested.

 Additional Funding Mechanisms in Washington